Kukukan/Paint_MFC_VS/README.md

 # Paint_MFC_VS
-Tool similar to Paint app
+Tool similar with Paint app

 Feature:
     - Draw an shape (with thick or not) (Rectangle, Circle, Ellipse, Square, Line).